kavehamini/Impact_of_weather_on_home_sales/README.md

 For ths project Python and its modules such as pandas, numpy and matplotlib have been used.
 The codes have been run on jupyter notebook.

+### Conclusion

+The house prices are dependent on different properties of the houses such as their living area square footage or basement as well as their number of bedrooms and floors.
+However there is no clear correlation between different weather conditions and house prices or sales.
+The house sales dataset is from King County, WA where the weather does not fluctuate much throughout the year.
+With a mild winter and not very hot summer, with only few days with temperatures below zero or humidities below 50%, we can say the weather conditions is fairly and always constant in this region.
+The results however could be different if the data for a region with different weather conditions throughout the year was analyzed

 ### The Author

 This project has been designed and performed by Kaveh Amini (kvhmni@gmail.com).